mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 **This transcript is in rough draft stage.**

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/review-and-renew-buddhism-for-the-21st-century" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/review-and-renew-buddhism-for-the-21st-century" target="_blank">Listen to this talk</a>
 </p>